 - Make sure newsletters are translated for any parents who speak English as a second language.

 - Set up regular informal meetings for parents and teachers.
-Perhaps once or twice a month parents could come along with a packed lunch and join the teacher for an informal question and answer session.
+Perhaps once or twice a month parents could come along with a packed lunch and join you for an informal question and answer session.

 - Go on home visits.
-These are an opportunity to meet the family in their familiar surroundings, and gives the child the chance to see their parent and teacher working together.
+These are an opportunity to meet families in their familiar surroundings.
+They give children the chance to see their parents and teacher working together.

-Schools can increase the involvement of parents in schools in a variety of ways, including things like participation on committees, attendance at special days and events, taking part in programs, and helping out with events such as excursions and fetes.
+Schools can increase the involvement of parents in many ways, including things like participation on committees, attendance at special days and events, taking part in programs, and helping out with events such as excursions and fetes.

 How to tell if a partnership is working

-If parents are really involved in their child’s school life, you can expect:
+If parents are really involved in their child’s life at school or child care, you can expect: